The C Interfaces:

 simply left vacant.

-In such situations, the value of corder
+In such situations, the value of corder for the

 last link created will be larger than the number of links remaining